United States Army Special Forces: Use of the term "Operator"

 The term "Operator" pre-dates American Special Operations and can be found in books referring to French Special Operations as far back as WWII.
 Examples include A Savage War of Peace by Alistair Horne and The Centurions by Jean Larteguy.

-The origin of the term operator in American special operations comes from the U.S. Army Special Forces (referred to by many civilians as "Green Berets").
+The origin of the term operator in American special operations comes from the U.S. Army Special Forces.
 The Army Special Forces were established in 1952, ten years before the Navy SEALs, and 25 years before Delta Force.
 Every other modern U.S. special operations unit in the Army, Navy, Air Force, and Marines was established after 1977.
 In Veritas: Journal of Army Special Operations History, Charles H. Briscoe states that the Army "Special Forces did not misappropriate the appellation.
-Unbeknownst to most members of the Army Special Operations Force (ARSOF) community, that moniker was adopted by the Special Forces in the mid-1950s."
+Unbeknownst to most members of the Army Special Operations Force community, that moniker was adopted by the Special Forces in the mid-1950s."
 He goes on to state that all qualified enlisted and officers in Special Forces had to "voluntarily subscribe to the provisions of the 'Code of the Special Forces Operator' and pledge themselves to its tenets by witnessed signature."
 This pre-dates every other special operations unit that currently uses the term/title operator.

-Inside the United States Special Operations community, an operator is a Delta Force member who has completed selection and has graduated OTC (Operators Training Course).
+Inside the United States Special Operations community, an operator is a Delta Force member who has completed selection and has graduated the Operators Training Course.
 Operator was used by Delta Force to distinguish between operational and non-operational personnel assigned to the unit.
 Other special operations forces use specific names for their jobs, such as Army Rangers and Air Force Pararescuemen.
 The Navy uses the acronym SEAL for both their special warfare teams and their individual members, who are also known as Special Operators.
-In 2006 the Navy created "Special Warfare Operator" (SO) as a rating specific to Naval Special Warfare enlisted personnel, grades E-4 to E-9 (see Navy special warfare ratings).
+In 2006 the Navy created "Special Warfare Operator" as a rating specific to Naval Special Warfare enlisted personnel, grades E-4 to E-9 (see Navy special warfare ratings).
 Operator is the specific term for operational personnel, and has become a colloquial term for almost all special operations forces in the U.S. military, as well as around the world.